Categories

 • Riccarton Bush is the region’s only remaining kahikatea floodplain forest, a scenic stroll among 600-year-old trees.

-• Take a walk through the Christchurch Botanic Gardens to see the best collection of plants and flowers indigenous to New Zealand.
+• Visit the Christchurch Botanic Gardens to see the best collection of plants and flowers indigenous to New Zealand.

 LOCAL WISDOM